lucasmsouza24/BDBandtec/aulas/README.md

 > SELECT columns FROM table-name WHERE logic-operation;

 ### BETWEEN:
-> SELECT columns FROM table-name BETWEEN valu1 AND value2;
+> SELECT columns FROM table-name WHERE column BETWEEN value1 AND value2;